toiletflusher/CGL-archive/README.md

+This is an archive of the CGL repo before ohno9119 decided to delete it.

 CGL is a library for creating graphical user interfaces.
 Offering a complete set of widgets, CGL is suitable for projects ranging from small one-off projects to complete application suites.